 The Company is a party to framework agreements for the purchase of services and material related to underground storage facilities of natural gas and natural gas and oil production.
-In addition, the Company enters into contracts for oil and natural gas sales and underground storage of natural gas.
-The Company uses commodity derivative instruments to reduce risks related to changes in oil and natural gas prices.
+In addition, the Company enters into contracts for oil, natural gas and gas condensate sales and underground storage of natural gas.
+The Company uses commodity derivative instruments to reduce risks related to changes in oil, natural gas and gas condensate prices.